MalgoskaBou/AplikacjaPogodowa/README.md

 # Project Description
-> The application shows current weather in a given loacation as well as forecast for the next 4 days. <br />
+> The application shows current weather in a given location as well as forecast for the next 4 days. <br />
 Demo: [https://cc19weatherapp.herokuapp.com/](https://cc19weatherapp.herokuapp.com/)